Humboldt penguin: Reproduction

 The Humboldt penguin nests in loose colonies, with most pairs laying two eggs of the same size 4 days apart that require 41 days of incubation.
 Their breeding schedule is adjusted depending on the abundance of food.
 They breed immediately after moulting, when food is abundant and solar radiation is reduced.

 The Humboldt penguin lay eggs from March to December, but also with peaks in April and August–September, due to individuals having a second clutch.
 Half of the females successfully have two clutches per year and most were double broods.
 If pairs lose their eggs during the first breeding season, they lay a new clutch within 1–4 months.
 The incubation shifts last, on average, 2.5 days, before one parent takes over and allows the other to forage.
 There are no differences in the contribution to provisioning from the male and female parents.

 Chicks hatch generally 2 days apart.
 Chicks are semi-altricial and nidicolous and guarded by one parent while the other forages.
 Chicks are fed only once every day.
 Chicks are left unattended at the nest site after a certain age and both parents forage simultaneously.

 Breeding sites

 The historical breeding sites of this species are burrows on guano layers.
 Nests of the Humboldt penguin can also be found at caverns, hollows, cliff tops, beaches and scrapes covered by vegetation.
 They also nest at few Peruvian islands where true soil can be found for digging.
 The majority of penguins breed on cliff tops.

 Migration

 Humboldt penguins are sedentary during the breeding season, staying in proximity to their nests and show fidelity to breeding site.
 They can cover large distances, particularly in response to food shortages or changes in environmental conditions.
-They are a true migrant between Peru, Former Bolivia territory and Chile.
+They are a true migrant between Peru and Chile.